hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

  - [ ] Check [Elastic Load Balancing Access Logs docs](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-access-logs.html#attach-bucket-policy) and add Elastic Load Balancing Account ID if available to `aws/data_source_aws_elb_service_account.go`
  - [ ] Check [Redshift Database Audit Logging docs](https://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html) and add AWS Account ID if available to `aws/data_source_aws_redshift_service_account.go`
  - [ ] Check [Regions and Endpoints Elastic Beanstalk](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticbeanstalk_region) and add Route53 Hosted Zone ID if available to `aws/data_source_aws_elastic_beanstalk_hosted_zone.go`]

-#### Terraform Schema and Code Idiosyncracies

-There are aspects of the terraform code base and models which have a common theme and style

- - [ ] __Ignore Timestamps__: Generally, creation and modification dates are not
-   included in schemas.
- - [ ] __Attribute Update Tests__: Try to add a second test step in at least one test case showing attribute changes propagate during Update operations
- - [ ] __AWS Errors__: Use the helper function (`isAWSErr(err, ...)`) to check the
-   type of AWS error.
- - [ ] __`Computed`__: The `Computed` attribute is generally used in isolation for
-   any IDs or anything not defined in the config and returned by the API.
- - [ ] __`Computed` with `Optional`__: The `Computed` attribute is generally used
-   in conjunction with `Optional` when the API automatically sets unpredictable default value or when the value is generally not static and depends on other attributes.
- - [ ] __Spelling__: When referencing resources in the AWS API, use spelling which matches that of official AWS documentation.
-In all other cases, use American spelling for variables, functions, and constants.
- - [ ] __Removed Resources__:  If a resource is removed from AWS outside of
-   Terraform (e.g. via different tool, API or web UI), make sure to catch this case.
-   Print a `[WARN]` log message, and use `d.SetId("")` to remove the resource from state inside `Read()`.

 ### Writing Acceptance Tests